lkcormack/rat-clustering/file_descriptions.md

 This does the run length encoding (RLE) to determine group sizes and group lengths.
 It outputs a tibble containing columns with the group sizes (“values”), group lifetimes (“lengths”), and group IDs (“grp_label” – prob. not that useful here).

+Saves data out as a `cluster_lengths_sizes` tibble that has exactly what it says in it.
+Has some incomplete aspirational plotting code in it also too.

 ### Look at real data in one go

 #### AnalyzeGroupsInCondition.R

 This combines the steps above into one script.
 The one caveat being that you have to convert the .csv data files to .RData files first using `MakeDataFilesFromCSVs.R` to make the loading faster.
+Has actual useful plotting (unlike `03ComputeGroupStats.R`).
+But, mainly, it outputs a `cluster_lengths_sizes` tibble for the actual rat data.

 * **MakeDataFilesFromCSVs.R** – converts .csv files into .RData files